-If your treatment is covered, using a recognised specialist gives you the maximum reassurance, as we pay all their fees.
-If you use our Fast Track Appointments service, and you would like us to book your appointment for you we will book it with a recognised specialist.
+If your treatment is covered, we will pay different amounts depending on what kind of arrangement we have with your specialist.

-There are some specialists who we do not recognise.
-If you choose to see a specialist that we don't recognise, we do not pay any of their costs.
+- Fee-approved specialist.
+Using a fee-approved specialist gives you the maximum reassurance, as we pay all their fees.
+If we book your appointment for you we will book it with a fee-approved specialist. - Fee-limited specialist.
+You may need to pay some costs yourself. - Specialists we do not pay for.
+We do not pay any of their costs.